 The existing person-power available to continue take-out services as well as in-house dining is lower this year due to the virus, so please be patient.
 Many restaurants are requesting that any take-out orders be placed by early evening so that the staff can serve the people in-house as the most popular dinner hours roll around.
 Call well in advance to place your take-out order.
 Many will also request reservations if you're planning on coming to the restaurant so they can control occupancy.
 This will also diminish your potential wait times.
 If there is a wait at any restaurant, you will not be allowed to do that inside.
 And common courtesy will ask you to not linger over your meal so that the restaurant can serve as many people as possible.
 Bottom line: Be kind.
 Restaurant staffs are working very hard and really do want to make your experience with them a good one.

-Most Outer Banks stores are welcoming shoppers back, but they are required to have no more than 50% capacity.
+Outer Banks stores are required to have no more than 50% capacity.
 Retail workers are required to wear masks.
 Shoppers must wear masks when social distancing cannot be maintained, but some stores require that shoppers wear a mask if they want to enter.
 Stores must post signs about social distancing and mark 6 feet of spacing in high traffic areas.
 As with everywhere across America, grocery stores are not fully stocked with some items, especially paper products and often meats.
 Bring those from home when possible.

 Things to Do

-Pools: Indoor and outdoor pools (shared pools in commercial settings or residential complexes) can be open, but occupancy is limited and that occupancy must be posted.
+Pools: Indoor and outdoor pools (shared pools in commercial settings or residential complexes) can be open, but occupancy is limited to 50%.

-Parks, Trails and Beaches: Each group of people at a park, trail or beach must be limited so that the group, counted on its own, does not exceed the outdoor mass gathering limit of 25 individuals.
+Parks, Playgrounds, Trails and Beaches: Each group of people at a park, trail or beach must be limited so that the group, counted on its own, does not exceed the outdoor mass gathering limit of 50 individuals.
+Playgrounds are now open.

 Hotels, Motels, Inns and Campgrounds